Buyers' guide: How to choose the best smartphone

 What is the mobile internet?

 As far as smartphone deals are concerned, the mobile internet isn't much different to the desktop internet.
-Unlike early feature phones that relied on severely limited WAP browsers for web access, modern smart phones have full web browsers every bit as capable as Internet Explorer or Chrome.
+Unlike early feature phones that relied on severely limited WAP browsers for web access, modern smart phones have full web browsers every bit as capable as Firefox or Chrome.

-Since screen sizes are closer to five-inch than 19-inch though, browsing the web on a smartphone does involve a few compromises.
+Since screen sizes are closer to five-inches than 19-inch though, browsing the web on a smartphone does involve a few compromises.

 The most obvious is that text can be too small to read until you zoom into a page, but some smartphones make this so easy that the action soon becomes second nature.